Kappa-org/Doctrine/README.md

 $entityHydrator->hydrate($entity, $data);
 ```

-`EntityHydrator::hydrate()` accept two required arguments and one optional.
+`EntityHydrator::hydrate()` requires two arguments and one optional.
 Option argument can be array of ignored keys in input array.

 For columns defined as Doctrine collections can be used `add()` method of the collection